uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 * Consider using ungraded ORA assignments to generate learner interaction and feedback without affecting grades.

-* Be wary of including too many ORA assessments in your course.
-Peer assessments are hard work for learners, and having to perform too many peer assessments can have a negative impact on learners' course completion rates.
+* Be wary of including too many ORA assessments in your course. :ref:`Peer assessments <Peer Assessment Step>` are hard work for learners, and having to perform too many peer assessments can have a negative impact on learners' course completion rates.

 * Set the **Must Grade** number higher than the **Graded By** number to minimize the chance of some learners not being graded.
 EdX recommends a setting such